Medicare Levy Surcharge Threshold 2025-26: Income Tiers & Complete Guide

 The Break-Even Analysis

-But the rebate changes the maths.
-At the Base tier (income under $93,000), you get the highest rebate — bringing your effective premium cost down meaningfully.
-And if you're above $144,000 (Tier 3), you get no rebate, but the MLS hit is also the biggest.
+The rebate changes the maths too.
+At the Base tier (income under $101,000), you get the highest rebate — bringing your effective premium cost down.
+And if you're above $158,000 (Tier 3), you get no rebate, while the MLS hit is also the biggest.

 What a Real Comparison Looks Like